dalvarod/myAngularCache/README.md

 ##### Get myAngularCache item content

-Use  *myCacheFactory.getCachedContent (cacheId)* to get the content og a cache item.
+Use  *myCacheFactory.getCachedContent (cacheId)* to get the content of a cached item.

 ##### Get myAngularCache item content or execute callback